IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 * `intent`, this folder contains all the Intent Architect data for this solution.
 * `MyApplication`({Application Name}), this folder contains the source code for the `MyApplication` Intent Application.

-> [!NOTE]
-> If you had multiple applications in your solution you would a sub-folder per application in this directory.

 ### Application source code